silveredgold/beta-protection/docs/guide/usage.md

 ### Import and Export

 You can also import and export your settings from the controls at the bottom of the Options page.
 Once you're happy with your setup, we'd recommend exporting to a file and keeping it somewhere handy in case you want to set Beta Protection up again.
 The export file will only include preferences, not your backend configuration or imported placeholders.

+> You might also be interested in the Overrides feature, if you want a more advanced method of enforcing censoring settings, for yourself or other users.